Home > Live

 - Garden hours are dawn until dusk every day.
 Gardening at night is prohibited.

 - Always use tools properly and for their intended purpose.
 Report broken tools to the Garden Coordinator at 253-856-5111.

-- Power Tools are Prohibited.
+- Power tools are prohibited.
+No exceptions.

-- Do not bring any pets or animals into the garden.
-All pets are prohibited.
+- All pets are prohibited.
+Do not bring any pets or animals into the garden.

 - NEVER leave children or pets unattended in a vehicle while gardening.

 - Keep the paths and common areas free of weeds, trash, tools, and debris.

 - Report theft, vandalism, or trespassing to the Garden Coordinator at 253-856-5111.
 Call 9-1-1 for emergencies.

 - Keep your telephone number, email, and mailing address up to date.
 Contact the Garden Coordinator at 253-856-5111 with changes.